 Civic Tech DC will not tolerate such behavior.

 Civic Tech DC is designed as a place for people all of different skill levels and approaches to meet and work together toward common goals.
 As a result, we do not expect that everybody will share the same opinion.
 However, we do expect that disagreement is done respectfully.

 Additionally, we expect that members will educate others respectfully.
 To this end, do not assume anybody else’s level of expertise or knowledge.
 Do not belittle a lack of information, or insist on unnecessary precision.
 We are all learning, so afford others—as well as yourself—room to grow.

-Except for instances where it would significantly impede productivity, there is always room on a Code for DC project for one more person.
+Except for instances where it would significantly impede productivity, there is always room on a Civic Tech DC project for one more person.
 Unless doing so would be counter-productive to the goals of the project, anybody who is interested in a project is allowed to join it.

 While this document exists primarily to prevent certain bad behavior, we also believe that our community members should work towards a higher standard.
 To that end, we strongly encourage the following conduct, though they are considered aspirational rather than necessary.